 YouthCare builds confidence and self-sufficiency for homeless youth by providing a continuum of care that includes outreach, basic services, emergency shelter, housing, counseling, education, and employment training.

-For nearly 40 years, YouthCare has been a leader in providing effective services to Seattle’s homeless youth.
+For 40 years, YouthCare has been a leader in providing effective services to Seattle’s homeless youth.
 In 1974, a group of concerned citizens started a three-bed shelter for homeless and runaway youth, the first in the Western United States.
 Since then, we have grown to become a community-based agency with six sites serving the greater Seattle area.
 During that time, we have led the way in creating effective, innovative programs for homeless young people:

 - In 1989, YouthCare created one of the first transitional living programs in the Northwest.
 Straley House now houses Catalyst, one of the first low-barrier housing programs for homeless youth in the region.